breaktoprotect/xlsx-delta-sync/initial-simple-prd.md

 Q: Why no dry mode?
 A: Existing input files are not touched.
 Logs will already provide what's being updated alongside the new output file.
 Dry mode doesn't seem very useful.

+# Bugs to fix:

+(DONE) Provide 'input_files' for SOT and TGT.
+Set .gitignore to ignore this folder (DONE) config.py should include sheet as well.
+(DONE) read_sot_xlsx() and read_tgt_xlsx() in xlsx_io.py should not allow optional and must define "sheet_name" (Done) Logging is not reflected the fields correctly, resulting in '' empty previous string

+1. Add a check for config.py.
+If a mapping is done, column on either side must exist in SOT or TGT else fatal error and exit program.